alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 structured communication.
 By using data structures to group control variables, you gain hands-on experience with how information is packaged and transmitted, laying the groundwork for understanding the fundamentals of network communication in embedded systems.

+The joystick used in the bitByteRider RC car system outputs analog voltages ranging from 0V to 3.3V on both the X and Y axes, depending on the position of the joystick.
+These voltage levels are read by the ESP32-C3’s ADC (Analog-to-Digital Converter) inputs.

+When the joystick is in its neutral (centered) position, the ADC inputs on the ESP32-C3 receive approximately 1.65V on both axes.
+This midpoint voltage is interpreted and interpolated as a PWM (Pulse Width Modulation) value of 0, indicating no movement or motor activity.

+As the joystick is pushed to its maximum positions along the X or Y axis, the voltage increases up to 3.3V.
+This maximum voltage is interpolated to a PWM value of 1024, which corresponds to a 100% duty cycle on the receiver side—resulting in full-speed operation of the DC motors.

+To transmit control data, the X and Y axis values are encapsulated in a C struct, along with the receiver’s MAC address, and sent wirelessly using ESP-NOW.
+This protocol enables low-latency, connectionless communication between the transmitter and receiver without requiring a Wi-Fi network or pairing.

+Upon reception, the RC car’s receiver decapsulates the data, extracts the joystick values, and interpolates them back into PWM signals.
+These signals are then used to control the rotation speeds of the DC motors, enabling smooth and responsive remote control.
+This process not only facilitates real-time control but also introduces students to key networking concepts such as data encapsulation, structured communication, and the fundamentals of wireless data transmission in embedded systems.

 .. _GitHub: https://github.com/alexandrebobkov/ESP32-C3_Breadboard-Adapter

 Reserved Pins & GPIOs